Mythology of Fringe: The timeline without Peter

 September himself is unable to explain why fragments of Peter bled through in "The End of All Things", suggesting it to be the concept of love through emotional quantum entanglement, though reassured Peter he was important.
-He also explains that the timeline was needed to be erased due to the existence of Henry Dunham, his son with Fauxlivia born in 2011, as he was born to the wrong Olivia Dunham, implying the child he will have with the prime universe version of Olivia would be the correct one.
+He also explains that the timeline needed to be erased due to the existence of Henry Dunham, his son with Fauxlivia born in 2011, as he was born to the wrong Olivia Dunham, implying the child he will have with the prime universe version of Olivia would be the correct one.

 The producers, Jeff Pinkner and Joel Wyman, stated this rewritten, Peterless timeline gave them the ability to revisit past events from earlier episodes, demonstrating how certain events still occurred but without the influence of Peter.

 Changes

 After September allowed Peter to drown, Elizabeth Bishop (Orla Brady) immediately committed suicide fifteen years earlier (mentioned in "The Man from the Other Side") in 1985 from the grief of losing her son twice (altered in "Back to Where You've Never Been").
 Walter became mad with grief, wanting to destroy both universes to create his own idealized world acting as God ("Brave New World").